rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 * Numbering within series
 * Numbering within subseries

-*Optionally*, for dates of publication, distribution, and manufacture add the equivalent numerals in the form preferred by the agency creating the data, if considered important for identification.
-Indicate that the information was taken from a source outside the resource itself (see [interpolations](DCRM/general-rules/Transcription/#056-interpolations), [0.5.6.1](general-rules/Transcription/#0.5.6.1)).
+<a name="0.5.45.3">0.5.45.3</a> *Optionally*, for dates of publication, distribution, and manufacture add the equivalent numerals in the form preferred by the agency creating the data, if considered important for identification.
+Indicate that the information was taken from a source outside the resource itself (see [interpolations](DCRMR/general-rules/Transcription/#X.X), [0.5.32.1](general-rules/Transcription/#0.5.32.1)).

-### Other non-transcribed elements

-When recording numbers expressed as numerals or words in all other non-transcribed elements, apply the following guidelines:
+<a name="0.5.45.4">0.5.45.4</a> When recording numbers expressed as numerals or words in all other non-transcribed elements, apply the following guidelines:

 **ALT note: the following text is straight from pre-3R RDA.
 I'm not sure what to do about that.
 RDA no longer has definitive guidance on the subject.
 OTOH, DCRM(B) also didn't cover it (although I think we could do that because AACR2 did).**